 It is common to take 4 to 8 weeks off work after lung surgery.
 Ask your surgeon when you can go back to work.
 You may need to adjust your work activities when you first go back, or work only part-time for a while.

 Your surgeon will give you a prescription for pain medicine.
-Get it filled on your way home so you have it when you need it.
+Get it filled on your way home from the hospital so you have it when you need it.
 Take the medicine when you start having pain.
 Waiting too long to take it will allow the pain to get worse than it should.

 You will use a breathing device to help you build up strength in your lung.
 It does this by helping you take deep breaths.
 Use it 4 to 6 times a day for the first 2 weeks after surgery.